Go to content

 A quick rundown of Moste and friends

 In Ljubljana we don't have an Eastern Bloc, but we do have eastern houses and blocks of flats.
 Take a stroll among them and capture the untamed spirit of the city.
 That spirit is shaped by the creative, athletic, and multicultural character of the Moste, Kodeljevo, and Fužine neighbourhoods.
 There's probably nowhere else with such a variety of apartment buildings, city villas, and farms in one place.
-And it's all bound together by the Ljubljanica river and the green belt along its banks.
+And it's all bound together by the Ljubljanica River and the green belt along its banks.
 Hop on your bicycle and take the exciting river trail from the centre of Ljubljana to the modernist-era housing utopia, where you can enjoy a view of the sea of apartment buildings and playgrounds where the best Slovenian basketball players first started playing, with the mighty Alps and the sky above.

 East of paradise